|MICRO-CREDITS FOR SMALL BUSINESS PROJECTS

 and well-done work.

-Quilian Riano, César Fabela and other architects.
+the community.
+Teddy Cruz, Quilian Riano, César Fabela and other friends architects have designed them.

 THREE CLASSROOMS FOR ADULT EDUCATION,